Create a trust for your child or grandchild from the comfort of your home for just £99.

 We’re available 9am to 6pm, Monday to Friday except for bank holidays.

-As well as the £99 set up cost for the Bare Trust, we also charge an ongoing flat “platform fee” of 0.50%.
-There’s then an additional 0.20%-0.25% depending on what investments you pick (paid to BlackRock).
-That’s an ongoing annual fee of around £7.50 if you invest £1,000 with us.
+No hidden fees.
+No complicated pricing.
+We charge a flat “platform fee” of 0.50% to manage your investments.
+There’s then an additional 0.25%-0.30%, depending on what investments you pick (paid to BlackRock).
+That’s an annual fee of around £8 if you invest £1,000 with us.

 We like to keep things in the family.
 We’re an app built by parents for parents.
 So, we understand your niggles and your ambitions when it comes to your little ones.
 And we understand just how priceless peace of mind is.
 Happy days.